PaperPrototype/Course-Guidebook/Conculsions + Guides/Details/english.md

 ## DETAIL_GUIDELINE_013
+**DON'T NAME IT TILL YOU'VE EXPLAINED IT**

+When you say something like "The magnitude of a vector is the length of the distance it covers relative to its coordinate space."
+Maybe you can see the problem.
+In describing the magnitude of a vector, for those who already know what the magnitude of a vector is, the explanation will make sense.
+But for a complete beginner you've essentially wasted your time.

+How so?
+When a word is used that the studetn doesn't understand,in my experience, their brain immediately stops comprehending what you saying, and stops proceesing the meaning of what you are saying.

+The way I solve this is to not include any words the student doesn't already know when describing the definition of something.
+As an example from the Voxel Terrain course

+> When the the distance from the origin (aka `Vector3(0, 0, 0)`) of a vector to the "pointy end" of that vector is 1, we say that the vector is a "Unit Vector" (check the notes of this lecture for definitions of all the vocab and techy words).
+The distance from the center of our normals `Vector3(0, 0, 0)` to its end `Vector3(0, 0, 1)` is obviously 1, so we are fine.

+Then after I've defined it I give it a name.

+(I actually re-wrote the explanation after having written this)

+## DETAIL_GUIDELINE_013
 **EXPLAIN THINGS WELL THE FIRST TIME**

 Don't sacrifice readability for correctness.
 When explaining something don't give the formal definition and then explain what that definition means.
 Instead take time to come up with a good explanation that expects no previous knowledge, explain like your telling your grandma.
 The idea is to prevent giving an explanation that doesn't make sense to a beginner for them to later understand it.
 This leads to demotivation "I don't understand" or "That made no sense to me".